 --nodes=1).
 The job reserves eight cores

 --mem=32G).
-Note that the number of cores to be used needs to be defined in actual spades.py command
+Note that the number of cores to be used needs to be defined with bouth OMP_NUM_THREADS environment variable and in the actual spades.py command (option

--t 8 but then we have to remember to change the value if number of the reserved CPU:s is changed.
+-t 8but then we have to remember to change the values if number of the reserved CPU:s is changed.

 The job is submitted to the to the batch job system with